sysprog21/shecc/README.md

 ### Features

-* Generate executable Linux ELF binaries for ARMv7-A and RV32IM;
+* Generate executable Linux ELF binaries for ARMv7-A and RV32IM.
-* Provide a minimal C standard library for basic I/O on GNU/Linux;
+* Provide a minimal C standard library for basic I/O on GNU/Linux.
-* The cross-compiler is written in ANSI C, arguably running on most platforms;
+* The cross-compiler is written in ANSI C, making it compatible with most platforms.
-* Self-contained C language front-end and machine code generator;
+* Offer a self-contained C language front-end and machine code generator.
-* Two-pass compilation: on the first pass, it checks the syntax and destructs complex statements to basic operations, while on the second pass, it actually translates the basic operations into Arm/RISC-V machine code.
+* Utilize a two-pass compilation process: the first pass checks syntax and breaks down complex statements into basic operations, while the second pass translates these operations into Arm/RISC-V machine code.
-* Register allocation: compatible with different architecture that the number of available registers could be different (needs at least 7 available registers for now)
+* Implement register allocation compatible with various architectures, although the number of available registers may differ (currently requires at least 7 available registers).

 ## Compatibility